-The Goldman Environmental Prize honors grassroots environmental heroes from the world’s six inhabited continental regions: Africa, Asia, Europe, Islands & Island Nations, North America, and South & Central America.
+The Goldman Environmental Prize honors grassroots environmental heroes from roughly the world’s six inhabited continental regions: Africa, Asia, Europe, Islands & Island Nations, North America, and South & Central America.
 The Prize recognizes individuals for sustained and significant efforts to protect and enhance the natural environment, often at great personal risk.
-The Goldman Prize views “grassroots” leaders as those involved in local efforts, where positive change is created through community or citizen participation in the issues that affect them.
+The Goldman Prize views “grassroots” leaders as those involved in local efforts, where positive change is created through community or citizen participation.
 Through recognizing these individual leaders, the Prize seeks to inspire other ordinary people to take extraordinary actions to protect the natural world.

 The Prize Recipients

-Goldman Prize recipients focuses on protecting endangered ecosystems and species, combating destructive development projects, promoting sustainability, influencing environmental policies and striving for environmental justice.
-Prize recipients are often women and men from isolated villages or inner cities who chose to take great personal risks to safeguard the environment.
+Goldman Prize recipients focus on protecting endangered ecosystems and species, combating destructive development projects, promoting sustainability, influencing environmental policies, and striving for environmental justice.
+Prize recipients are often women and men from isolated villages or underdeveloped cities who choose to take great personal risks to safeguard the environment.

 The Goldman Prize amplifies the voices of these grassroots leaders and provides them with:

 - Worldwide visibility for the issues they champion

 - Financial support to pursue their vision of a renewed and protected environment